danielpmadden/PSToolkit/README.md

 ## Overview

 A modular PowerShell support toolkit designed to perform remote desktop support tasks efficiently.
-Includes automated logging and a menu-driven interface for diagnostics and maintenance.
+Includes automated logging and a menu-driven interface for diagnostics and maintenance

 ## Features